 Practices & Prompts

-We gather as a community through Zoom to companion one another in the cultivation of our creative and spiritual lives/selves.
+In the process we companion one another in the cultivation of our creative and spiritual lives/selves.

 Mindful Art Share